Skip to content

 Terminal window

-dotsecenv secret put SECRET [flags]
+dotsecenv secret store SECRET [flags]

 Secret key formats: